-By most measures, Ray Dalio has achieved great success during his 62 years on earth.
+By most measures, Ray Dalio has achieved great success during his 65 years on earth.
 Unlike Donald Trump, Dalio didn’t inherit wealth.
 As a middle-class kid, he delivered newspapers, shoveled snow and was a caddy during the summer.
-The company Dalio established in his apartment in 1975, Bridgewater Associates, is now the world’s largest and most successful hedge fund manager, with more than $120 billion in assets under management.
-Last year, Bridgewater’s profits were larger than those of Google, eBay and Amazon combined.
-Recently, Dalio was ranked by FORBES as the 52nd wealthiest person in America, and the 162nd wealthiest person on the planet, with a personal net worth of $6.5 billion.
+The company Dalio established in his apartment in 1975, Bridgewater Associates, is currently the world’s largest and most successful hedge fund manager, with more than $87 billion in assets under management.
+Recently, Dalio was ranked by FORBES as the 30th wealthiest person in America, and the 69th wealthiest person on the planet, with a personal net worth of $15.2 billion.

 So in a highly competitive landscape populated with nearly 10,000 hedge funds, how has Bridgewater been able to rise to the top of the investment management world and remain there?
 It’s unlikely that Dalio and his team know more about the markets, across every asset class, than all other hedge fund managers.
 It’s unlikely that Dalio simply has had a luckier hand in the bets he’s placed over the past 4 decades.
 And it’s also unlikely that Dalio has sold his soul to the devil.

 Briefly, here are 5 “secrets” to Dalio’s success: